XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 Notice the application specifies the account sequence `"Sequence": 4`, learned from an earlier call to `account_info`, to avoid `tefPAST_SEQ` errors.

 Notice also the `LastLedgerSequence` based on the last validated ledger our application learned from `server_state`.
 The recommendation for backend applications is to use *(last validated ledger sequence + 4)*.
 Alternately, use a value of *(current ledger + 3)*.
-If `LastLedgerSequence` is miscalculated and less than the last validated ledger, the transaction will fail with `tefMAX_LEDGER` error.
+If `LastLedgerSequence` is miscalculated and less than the last validated ledger, the transaction fails with `tefMAX_LEDGER` error.

 Response: